 The reason this approach was more successful than Colgate’s attempt is that Caterpillar was able to fill a gap within the market for industrial and construction workers.

 By providing high-quality durable products, they were able to cater to a particular person that was already well aware of the brand and its quality.

 Caterpillar has utilised brand extension to help grow its share in related markets all while continuing to serve the same clientele.
-With its slogan ‘built for it’ slogan, their loyal customers and construction workers around the world know what kind of product they are getting when they buy from them.
+With its slogan ‘built for it’ slogan, its loyal customers and construction workers around the world know what kind of product they are getting when they buy from them.

 Moreover, the extension has helped them protect their already well-established share in the industrial equipment market by creating a line of textiles and phones that matches their indestructible quality.

-We have discussed successes and failures of companies trying to engage in brand extension, now let’s highlight them more closely and their applications.
+We have discussed the successes and failures of companies trying to engage in brand extension, now let’s highlight them more closely and their applications.

 Brand extension or brand stretching can be a useful mechanism to increase sales, decrease costs, and retain a loyal customer base across different markets.

 However, as companies like Colgate have demonstrated, it’s not as easy as just deciding to start a new product line that you believe is relevant to your business.